MoonMess/Anisotropy-Aware-DeepPicker/README.md

-# DeepFinder 2.1: U-Net Models for Cryo-ET Particle Detection
+# ETFinder: Anisotropic-Aware Test-Time Augmentation for Cryo-ET Particle Detection

-This repository contains the DeepFinder 2.1 codebase, an advanced framework for detecting and segmenting macromolecular particles in cryo-electron tomograms (cryo-ET).
-It leverages U-Net architectures with various enhancements, including K-Fold cross-validation, advanced data augmentation, and optimized post-processing strategies and mainly an anysotrtopic-aware Test Time augmentation.
+This repository contains the code for **ETFinder**, a novel approach for detecting macromolecular particles in cryo-electron tomograms (cryo-ET).
+ETFinder enhances a standard U-Net baseline by incorporating an **anisotropic-aware Test-Time Augmentation (TTA)** strategy, which significantly improves detection accuracy by accounting for the inherent anisotropy of cryo-ET data.

 The project is designed to facilitate research in cryo-ET, particularly within the context of challenges like the CZI Cryo-ET Object Identification Challenge.